Policies & Procedures

 • Digitary, My eQuals, TrueCopy

-If the vendor does not have an established UIUC account, use etranscript@illinois.edu as the recipient for domestic records and international-admissions@illinois.edu as the recipient for international records.
+Electronic copies sent by vendors not listed above will not be accepted.
+If the vendor does not have an established University of Illinois Urbana-Champaign account, use etranscript@illinois.edu as the recipient for domestic records and international-admissions@illinois.edu as the recipient for international records.
 Academic documents should be categorized as "transcripts" (when available), not as "other."

 International Transcript Requirements